node-modli/modli-dynamodb/README.md

 Use `indexes` to define the hash key and global secondary indexes as desired.

 The optional index key `projectionType` can specify a projection of type 'ALL', 'KEYS_ONLY' or 'INCLUDE'.
-Please note that 'INCLUDE' must also include the `nonKeyAtrributes` array value as well.
+Please note that 'INCLUDE' must also include the `nonKeyAttributes` array value as well.

 Both `projectionType` and `nonKeyAttributes` are optional values and the projection type will default to 'ALL' in their absence.